MassimoBiondi/sct_event-administration/readme.md

   - added reply to address instead of from addres in Emails
   - fixed display field in Edit Event dialog
   - added organizer email address to event list

+- 1.6
+  - adjusted permissions to include editors to be able to add, delete and modify entries